davidnoirman/jobtech-taxonomy-api/REFERENCE.md

 ## Schema: SNI

-*This schema will soon be updated*
+*This schema will soon be updated.*

 “Svensk näringsgrensindelning SNI” contains terms for industries.
 This taxonomy follows the [<span class="underline">SCB